Patron – HRH The Prince Philip, Duke of Edinburgh KG KT OM GBE ONZ QSO AK GCL CC CMM

 Since Princess Elizabeth became Queen in 1952, Prince Philip has provided an immense amount of support to her in her duties.
 Through his work with a wide range of charities, the Duke of Edinburgh has played a major national and international role in helping other people.

-Prince Philip became Patron of the then Muscular Dystrophy Campaign in 1966 and has been a much-valued supporter for 50 years.
+Prince Philip became Patron of the then Muscular Dystrophy Campaign in 1966 and has been a much-valued supporter for over 50 years.

 President – Gabby Logan

 Born in Leeds to a sporting family, Gabby went on to represent Wales in rhythmic gymnastics at the 1990 Commonwealth Games in Auckland.
 She became a presenter for Sky Sports in 1996 before joining ITV and then the BBC.
 She is now the main host of athletics coverage for BBC Sport.
 In 2013, Gabby joined the presenting team for the annual BBC Sports Personality of the Year and remains one of the main hosts of the programme.